Toxic Driveways (Coal Tar Driveway Sealant)

 Use of an arsenic-based wood preservative (CCA-chromated copper arsenate) was common for decks, picnic tables and other exterior wood components until it was banned for most uses in 2004.
 Studies are currently underway to determine whether homes with CCA-treated decks have higher levels of arsenic in indoor house dust and whether it poses a significant health risk.
 Arsenic is a carcinogen and suspected endocrine system disruptor.
 Soil testing is recommended in children’s play areas or vegetable gardens where weathered wood is present.
 Paint is generally ineffective as a control measure and special sealants should be used to limit the release of arsenic from CCA-treated wood.
 Follow this link for my opinion on hand sanitizers.

 Lead can also be detected on paint finish of some metal blinds.
 During a check of a home, Tri-Tech identified green aluminum mini-blinds with a low but detectable level of lead (0.1 mg/cm2).
 It was found next to a young child's bed.
-The window sill was found to contain an amount of lead dust (200 ug/ft2) that was just below the safe limit of 250 ug/ft2.
+The window sill was found to contain an amount of lead dust (200 ug/ft2) that was above below the safe limit of 100 ug/ft2.
 For peace of mind, the homeowner decided to replace it with a lead-free blind.

 Asbestos-Contaminated Sandbox Sand?